 Haribo sweets, Tangfastics in particular, taste amazing after an hour in the freezer.
 Trust me on this one.
 It’s a sweet and sour, sugary, cool treat that lasts in your mouth for more than five seconds.
 Try it for yourself and thank me later.

-I always make sure I have a couple of yogurts in my freezer.
-They provide an ice-cream-style treat, but without the added calories.
+When it comes to frozen foods, I always make sure I have a couple of yogurts in my freezer.
+They provide an ice cream alternative, but without the added calories.

 When your bananas are going off, peel them, bag them and freeze them.
 They go really well in banana bread and in smoothies.